aleksey-hoffman/sigma-file-manager/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/aleksey-hoffman/sigma-file-manager/total.svg)]()

 If you like the app, consider supporting my work by joining our community on Patreon.
-You will get a lot of awesome rewards for your support there, check it out:
+I have a lot of awesome things in development for you guys, but the luck of funding makes it really difficult to create anything

 <a target="_blank" href="https://patreon.com/sigma_file_manager">
   <img